 Sittwe/Mrauk U (5 days)

 This extension takes you to the second most important archaeological site in the country.
 Fly to Sittwe, the capital of Rakhine State and take a daytime private boat journey up-river to the ancient royal city of Mrauk U. Here the Rakhine Lords reigned over all the Gulf of Bengal, from the southern coast of India to the shores of Thailand and Malaysia with a fleet of over 10 000 warships.
 Away from the crowds of Central Myanmar, you will relish in the quiet pleasure of having the sites to yourself.

 (5 Days )

 Way up in the mountains, trekkings to Palaung, Lahu, Akha , Akhu and Ann villages propose a number of anthropological experiences.
 Sure, some Lahu villages have been Christianized while others stick to the Buddhist Faith but each ethnic group has animistic customs and particular clothing that can surprise.
-Half day trekkings, sometimes a bit strenuous, allow visitors to hike to some isolated villages, off the beaten track.
-See their unchanged ways of life, wander in their houses and discover another facet of Myanmar.
+Half day trekkings, sometimes a tad strenuous, allow visitors to hike to some isolated villages, off the beaten track.
+See their unchanged ways of life, wander in their houses and discover Myanmar tribal culture.